 It’s not enough that you’re putting out quality content and offers.

 That’s just one factor of having a high conversion rate.
 You have to tweak and test what you have so you can effectively reel your audience in.

-Now that we’ve mentioned testing, it’s time to discuss it in detail to know how crucial it is when it comes to boosting your conversion rate.
+Now that we’ve mentioned testing, it’s time to discuss the numerous ways to boost your conversion rate.

 The thing about leaving things to chance and hoping everything works out for the better is that you’re leaving money at the table as well.

 There are a number of elements that you can test on your site but the most common ones that are likely to affect your conversion rate are: